Residential Property Investment – creating a better future

 Deposit for residential investment property

-UPDATE:From 1 September 2016, the Reserve Bank of NZ will introduce a greater restriction on new residential investment property by limiting the maximum loan amount banks can lend to 65% throughout the country.
+UPDATE:From 1 January 2019, the Reserve Bank of NZ relaxed restrictions on new residential investment property by increasing the maximum loan amount banks can lend from 65% to 70% throughout the country.

 The deposit can be from cash or equity in existing property you own.